ftsrg-bta/lab-ethereum/guide.md

 ### Layout of source files

+As in most programming languages, code is organized into one or more _source files_.
 An example Solidity smart contract can be seen below.
 The contract implements a simple bank, where users can deposit and withdraw money (Ether).
-Furthermore, the bank also counts the number of transactions.
+Furthermore, the bank also counts the number of transactions (i.e., each deposit and withdrawal).

 Source files start with a [_pragma_](https://solidity.readthedocs.io/en/v0.5.15/layout-of-source-files.html#pragmas) statement describing the _compiler version_ to use.
 A source file can then define multiple _contracts_.
 The example below has a single contract named `SimpleBank`.
-At a first glance, smart contracts are similar to simple classes in object-oriented programming.
 Contracts can define
-- [_state variables_](https://solidity.readthedocs.io/en/v0.5.15/structure-of-a-contract.html#state-variables), which define the data stored on the blockchain and
+- [_state variables_](https://solidity.readthedocs.io/en/v0.5.15/structure-of-a-contract.html#state-variables), which define the persistent data stored on the blockchain and
-- [_functions_](https://solidity.readthedocs.io/en/v0.5.15/structure-of-a-contract.html#functions) that can manipulate the data and interact with other accounts.
+- [_functions_](https://solidity.readthedocs.io/en/v0.5.15/structure-of-a-contract.html#functions) that can be called as part of transactions and can manipulate the data and interact with other accounts.

-It is also possible to [_import_](https://solidity.readthedocs.io/en/v0.5.15/layout-of-source-files.html#importing-other-source-files) other contracts from other source files and Solidity also supports [_inheritance_](https://solidity.readthedocs.io/en/v0.5.15/contracts.html#inheritance) between contracts.

 ```solidity
 pragma solidity ^0.5.0;